andreraica/StarWarsSupply/src/WebApp/README.md

 # StarWarsSupply FrontEnd using Angular

-This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 11.2.1.
+This project was generated with [Angular CLI](https://github.com/angular/angular-cli)

 ## How to run it